SeymourSimon

 Can you imagine a single hurricane that has lasted for centuries?
 In this activity (click here to download), you will learn more about a giant storm on Jupiter that has not changed its position for hundreds of years.

-Every week from now until Labor Day, we will publish a new nature project.
+From now through Labor Day, we will publish various nature projects.
 The goal is to get kids outdoors, exploring and enjoying the world around them.
-Check back here every Monday for a new installment of Summer Vacation Science.
+Check back here throughout the summer for new installments of Summer Vacation Science.

 Posted by: Seymour Simon